adamgaafar/Alang/README.md

 # Alang
-A simple language implemented using antlr4 and Java
+A simple programming language implemented using antlr4 and Java

 ### Sample input